rubyforgood/casa/bin/git_hooks/README.md

 Lints files on the current branch
 Usage: `lint <diff policy>`
  + `<diff policy>`(optional) can be one of the the following
-   - `--staged` lints if the files staged for commit contain lintable files
+   - `--staged` lints the files staged for commit
-   - `--unpushed` lints files changed by commits not yet pushed to origin if they are lintable
+   - `--unpushed` lints files changed by commits not yet pushed to origin
    - `--all` (default) lints all files in the repo

 ## Example Hooks